AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

     > - If an egg breaks when dropped, then it would break if dropped from a higher floor.
     > - If an egg survives a fall then it would survive a shorter fall.

+2. **PROMPT: Hourglasses Puzzle** - How do you measure 9 minutes from a 4 minute-glass and a 7 minute-glass?

+  > We have only 2 sand timers: 4 minutes and 7 minutes but we need to measure 9 minutes.
+How do we do it?

 Class 5:
   Prompt 1: *todo*
   Prompt 2: *todo*